elastic/kibana/x-pack/plugins/rollup/README.md

 The pattern for creating a rollup job and rollup index pattern is:

-* Install sample data (web logs is a good one).
+1. Install sample data (web logs is a good one).
-* Create a rollup job with an index pattern that captures this index (e.g. `k*`).
+2. Create a rollup job with an index pattern that captures this index (e.g. `k*`).
-* Set frequency to "minute".
+3. Set frequency to "minute".
 Clear the latency buffer field.
-* Select the time field which is the same time field selected in the installed index pattern (`timestamp` without an `@` in the case of web logs).
+4. Select the time field which is the same time field selected in the installed index pattern (`timestamp` without an `@` in the case of web logs).
+5. Specify a time bucket size (`10m` will do).
-* Select a few terms, histogram, and metrics fields.
+6. Select a few terms, histogram, and metrics fields.
-* Create and start the rollup job.
+7. Create and start the rollup job.
 Wait a minute for the job to run.
 You should see the numbers for documents and pages processed change in the detail panel.
-* Create a rollup index pattern in the Index Patterns app.
+8. Create a rollup index pattern in the Index Patterns app.
-* Now you can create visualizations using this index pattern.
+9. Now you can create visualizations using this index pattern.

 ---